Walter Browne: Later life

 Browne was inducted into the U.S. Chess Hall of Fame in 2003.
 He won the U.S. Senior Open in June 2005.
 In 2012 he published an autobiography and collection of his best games, The Stress of Chess ... and its Infinite Finesse.

 In December 2014, he won the Pan-American Senior Championship in the 65+ age category, held in São Paulo, Brazil.
 On 22 June 2015, Browne played in the 50th Anniversary National Open Chess Championship at the Westgate Resort and Casino in Las Vegas.
 He tied for 9th–15th.
 At the 2015 Las Vegas International Chess Festival, Browne also gave a 25-board simultaneous exhibition, a lecture series, and taught a chess camp.
 That same weekend, Browne took byes in the National Open so he could play in the 2015 Senior Event at the World Series of Poker.
 He played well but did not win money.

 After a week of chess and poker, Browne stayed at the home of a lifelong friend in Las Vegas, and died in his sleep on 24 June 2015.
 He was 66.
-He was survived by his wife of 42 years, Dr. Raquel Browne, a clinical psychologist, their three sons, and eight grandchildren.
+He was survived by his wife of 42 years, Dr. Raquel Browne, a clinical psychologist.